rivet-lang/rive/README.md

 by default.
 * **Polymorphism**: Classes, Traits and Union types are also supported.
 * **Generics:** Specialize and reuse the same code for different types.

-## Important note

-Currently the language is in alpha state, and therefore its syntax and the language API is not stable, and may change in the long term.
-Not all features are implemented.

 * * *